harshvardhan-anand/Adrishta-Hackathon-Template/README.md

 ## Team Number 27 - IVOTED

-The participants are required to fork this repository and create a public Github repository under their own username (Single repository per team). *Clone the repo on your local system and build on top of that*

-The following created sections in this README.md need to be duly filled, highlighting the denoted points for the solution/implementation.

-**Please feel free to create further sub-sections in this markdown.** The idea is to understand all the particulars of your solution in a singular document.

 ### Project Overview

 Problem: To implement an online Election Management System to conduct the college council elections ensuring the anonymity of the voter to the admin.